Sky (English/Australian band): First line-up, Sky and Sky 2: 1979–1980

+Sky managed to appeal to a surprising breadth of music fans, with Monkman recalling in 1999 that "the audiences contained a greater variety of people than you would believe possible - leather-clad youth refusing to sit next to their parents, that sort of thing.
+Amazing!", while Fry would add in 2024 "it was very mixed – we could get some lovely nuns as well as rockers."
+In 2024, Williams remembered "Francis would play Padre Antonio Soler's 'Fandango in D minor' and it would go on for twelve minutes.
+The rock and roll audience at the Apollo in Glasgow would jump up and down and go wild with enthusiasm.
+Culturally, this was really important.
+You wouldn’t get them into a normal harpsichord recital at a small hall.
+It was because of this setting.
+[Kevin Peek] and I would also play some Praetorius sixteenth-century pieces — just for five or six minutes — and the audience would hear them in a way they’ve never heard them before."

+The band were also technologically ambitious, with Williams noting "we were the first to combine acoustic and electronic instruments [in] the way we did.
+We coupled the harpsichord with a Fairlight CMI and Oberheim synths.
+So, when you played the harpsichord, it would have a half-organ sound with all the dynamics of the harpsichord."
+(Note - it has been suggested elsewhere that Monkman's harpsichord was actually doubled with the Prophet-5 synthesizer, via "a clever pre-MIDI interface".)

 In 1980, Sky recorded and released their second album, Sky 2.
 This was a double album that built upon its predecessor's success, becoming the tenth highest selling album in Britain that year.
-The album included Monkman's side-long rock suite "FIFO" (a piece inspired by computer information processing techniques, stands for "First In, First Out") and four classical pieces including three established chamber music pieces (played entirely straight) and the band's souped-up electric treatment of Bach's "Toccata and Fugue in D Minor".
+The album included Monkman's side-long rock suite "FIFO", a piece inspired by computer information processing techniques ("First In, First Out").
+It also featured four classical pieces including three established chamber music pieces (played entirely straight) and the band's souped-up electric treatment of Bach's "Toccata and Fugue in D Minor".
 The latter was released as a single (under the name "Toccata") and reached number 5 in the national pop charts, giving the band the opportunity of performing on Top of the Pops.

-Other tracks included a Williams conflation of Spanish folk tunes, a Fry-penned tuned percussion piece, a cover of Curved Air's "Vivaldi", Peek's Arabic-influenced "Sahara", the psychedelic faux-Spanish folk dance "Hotta", and several cheerful Flowers compositions including his tuba showcase "Tuba Smarties" and "Scipio" (which Flowers described as "the first piece of music to have Parts I & II running simultaneously.").
+Other tracks on Sky 2 included a Williams conflation of Spanish folk tunes, a Fry-penned tuned percussion piece, a cover of Curved Air's "Vivaldi", Peek's Arabic-influenced "Sahara", the psychedelic faux-Spanish folk dance "Hotta", plus several cheerful Flowers compositions including his tuba showcase "Tuba Smarties" and the longer-form "Scipio".
+Flowers described the latter piece as "the first piece of music to have Parts I & II running simultaneously", although an unimpressed Monkman would later claim that it had been "motivated by a 'look, anyone can write a long piece' attitude".
+Notably, Monkman refused "point blank" to ever play "Scipio" live.